 Appeal against a Housing Benefit decision

-If you are unsure how we have worked out your Housing Benefit you can call the Benefits Helpline on 01642 393829, or write to the Revenues and Benefits Service, PO Box 410, Stockton-on-Tees, TS23 2YD to ask for more information.
+If you are unsure how we have worked out your Housing Benefit, call the Benefits Helpline on 01642 393829, or write to us for more information:

-You can ask us to look again at the way your Housing Benefit was worked out
+Ask us to look at the way your Housing Benefit was worked out again

-You can request an appeal to an independent tribunal.
-You can choose which stage to start this appeal but we would still have to look at your claim before sending it to an independent tribunal.
+You can request an appeal to an independent tribunal at any time but we still have to look at your claim before sending it to an independent tribunal.

 Your request must be in writing and be signed.

-If we cannot alter our decision, full details of your claim will be referred to an independent tribunal service.
+If we cannot alter our decision, full details of your claim will be sent to an independent tribunal service.
 The tribunal service will contact you directly to discuss next steps.